Restream/reindexer/cpp_src/readme.md

 ### Command line tool

-To work with database from command line you can use reindexer [command line tool](cmd/reindexer_tool/readme.md) Command line tool have the following functions
+To work with database from command line you can use reindexer [command line tool](cmd/reindexer_tool/readme.md) The command line tool has the following functions

 - Backup whole database into text file or console.
 - Make queries to database